currents-dev/currents-reporter/packages/cmd/README.md

 npx currents upload --project-id=xxx --key=yyy
 ```

 ℹ️ Get familiar with [CI Build ID 📖](https://docs.currents.dev/guides/ci-build-id) before using `currents` in CI.
 It is **important** to set the `CI Build ID` explicitly using `--ci-build-id` option, if you are using CI sharding or multiple CI machines to parallelize your tests.
-If not set explicitly, the `CI Build ID` will be generated automatically if not set.
+If not set explicitly, the `CI Build ID` will be set to a random value.

 ## Notes